Piracy in the Atlantic World: The Golden Age of Piracy

-Pre-Golden Age of Privacy
+Pre-Golden Age of Piracy

-European-based piracy of the modern era began in the "Atlantic Triangle."
-This common area of oceangoing commerce between Seville & Cadiz, the Azores Islands, and the northwest coast of Africa, encompassing Madeira and the Canary Islands, was haunted by both European as well as the Berber Coast pirates of North Africa throughout the sixteenth century.
-As consistent trade increased between Spain and Portugal and the East and West Indies, respectively, so did piracy.
-What Spain and Portugal would call piracy was often sponsored by, even if only at times marginally, monarchs such as Queen Elizabeth I and King Edward VI.
-A well known privateer in this era was Francis Drake.
-Drake raided Spanish settlements and shipping in the South Sea shores of present-day Peru, Chile, Brazil, and Venezuela, along the coasts of Central America.
-This era was notable for beginning somewhat regular long-term visits to the West Coast of the Americas and further to the East Indies, often after stopping in West Africa to attack slave ships or towns.
+European-based piracy of the modern era began in the "Atlantic Triangle".
+This was a common area of oceangoing trade, between Seville and Cadiz, the Azores Islands, and the northwest coast of Africa (encompassing Madeira and the Canary Islands) and was haunted by both European and Berber Coast pirates throughout the sixteenth century.
+As consistent trade increased between Spain and Portugal, and the East and West Indies respectively, so did piracy.
+Activities regarded by Spain and Portugal as piracy were often tacitly sponsored, even if only marginally, by monarchs such as Queen Elizabeth I and King Edward VI.
+A well-known privateer in this era was Francis Drake.
+Drake raided Spanish settlements and shipping on the South Sea shores of present-day Peru, Chile, Brazil, and Venezuela and along the coasts of Central America.
+This era was notable for the beginning of regular long-term visits by pirates and privateers to the West Coast of the Americas and further to the East Indies, often after they would stop in West Africa to attack slave ships or towns.

 During the Anglo-Spanish War (1585–1604), Elizabeth I promoted privateering voyages against the Spanish to weaken Spain and increase English wealth.
-After the war many unemployed privateers turned to piracy, leading to a boom in piracy from 1604–1640.
+After the war, many unemployed privateers turned to piracy, leading to a boom in piracy from 1604–1640.